syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 #### Expand or collapse all group by default

-SfListView allows you to collapse all group by default which can be achieved by using `listView.Loaded` event.
+Collapse all or Expand all group can be done by default which can be achieved by using [ListViewLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ListViewLoadedEventArgs.html) event.
 You can either [SfListView.CollapseAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CollapseAll.html) by or [SfListView.ExpandAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ExpandAll.html) by Loaded event.

 {% highlight c# %}
 listView.Loaded += ListView_Loaded;

-     private void ListView_Loaded(object sender, ListViewLoadedEventArgs e)
+private void ListView_Loaded(object sender, ListViewLoadedEventArgs e) {
-        {
     listView.CollapseAll();
     listView.ExpandAll();
 }
 {% endhighlight %}

-### Keep only one group in expanded state
+### Keeping only one group in expanded state

-SfListView allows you to `Expand` or `Collapse` any specific group which can be achieved by using [GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event which will be triggered whenever a particular group is being expanded and the particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) by which you can `compare` and `collapse` all other groups and `expand` the particular selected group as in the below code snippets.
+Expand any one specific group alone in a view can be achieved by using [GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event and the particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) by which you can compare and collapse all other groups and expand the particular selected group like below code snippets.

-You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_group_expanded1663737587)

 {% highlight c# %}
 private void ListView_GroupExpanding(object sender, GroupExpandCollapseChangingEventArgs e)